kievechua/Malaysia/README.md

 # Intro
-A repo to suggest a better way to improve [Malaysia](https://en.wikipedia.org/wiki/Malaysia) in form of government, electoral process, education and culture.
+A repo to suggest a better way to improve [Malaysia](https://en.wikipedia.org/wiki/Malaysia) in form of education, culture, electoral process and government.

 ## Education
-- Improve technology based education in Technology area, start from primary school.
+1. Improve technology based education in Technology area, start from primary school.

+## Culture
+1. Stop giving **duit kopi** to all government staff, e.g. traffic summon.
+- More active in reporting corruption, do the right thing.

 ## Electoral Process
 1. Electoral area is divide by population density.